JSpeedie/wmcontrib/README.md

 ## To be added

-* more zoomed in wtfc and cfw gifs?
+* more zoomed in wsft and wrsz gifs?